Average Sensitivity of Graph Algorithms: Introduction

-\paragraph{Output representation.} The notion of average sensitivity is dependent on the output representation.
+\paragraph{Output representation.} Average sensitivity is dependent on the output representation.
 For example, we can double the average sensitivity by duplicating the output.
 A natural idea for alleviating this issue is to normalize the average sensitivity by the maximum Hamming weight $\mathsf{H}$ of a solution.
 However, for minimization problems where the optimal value $\mathsf{OPT}$ could be much smaller than $\mathsf{H}$, such a normalization can diminish subtle differences in average sensitivity, e.g., $O(\mathsf{OPT}^{1/2})$ vs $O(\mathsf{OPT})$.
 It is an interesting open question whether there is a canonical way to normalize average sensitivity so that the resulting quantity is independent of the output representation.

 \paragraph{Sensitivity against adversarial edge removals.} It is also natural to take the maximum, instead of the average, over edges in definitions~\eqref{eq:deterministic-sensitivity} and~\eqref{eq:randomized-sensitivity}, which can be seen as sensitivity against adversarial edge removals.
 Indeed a similar notion has been proposed to study algorithms for geometric problems~\cite{Meulemans:2018jr}.
-However, in our context, it seems hard to guarantee that the output of an algorithm does not change much after removing an arbitrary edge.
-Moreover, by a standard averaging argument, one can say that for 99\% of arbitrary edge removals, the sensitivity of an algorithm is asymptotically equal to the average sensitivity, which is sufficient for most applications.
+However, in the case of graph algorithms, it is hard to guarantee that the output of an algorithm does not change much after removing an arbitrary edge.
+Moreover, by a standard averaging argument, one can say that for 99\% of arbitrary edge removals, the sensitivity of an algorithm is asymptotically equal to the average sensitivity, which is sufficient in most cases.